line/line-bot-sdk-java/lab3.md

 > ``` psql YOUR_URI  ```

+### TODO
+1. Create a Table in the database that contains two columns `keyword` and `response`.
+2. Insert 5 pairs of keywords and response into the table.
+Later when the user enter a keyword in LINE the bot should reply the corresponding response.

-Referring the instruction in the offline tutorial to create a table and insert at least 5 pairs of keyword-response records.
+Referring the instruction in the `offline tutorial - database` to do the task using command line SQL.

+or

+Referring the instruction in the `Tutorial Slide T3.pdf` to do it with ORM.

 ## Working with your BOT

 It is very similar to Section 5 of the offline tutorial that you need to create a Connection, a PreparedStatement, execute the query, and obtain the result.
 The file `SQLDatabaseEngine.java` is a skeleton code that contains the private method `Connection getConnection()`.
-With that you can construct your `String search(String)` method.
+With that you can construct your `public String search(String)` method.
+You need to refer to its parent class `DatabaseEngine` about how to return value and throw exception in `search(String)`.

-> Don't forget to change the constructor of KitchenSinkController so that SQLDatabaseEngine will replace DatabaseEngine.
+> Don't forget to change the constructor of `KitchenSinkController` so that `SQLDatabaseEngine` will replace `DatabaseEngine`.

 ## Unit Test